AztecProtocol/aztec-connect-bridges/src/specs/curve/readme.md

 ### Deposit

-If the bridge receives `eth` as the input token it will swap it on Curve to get `stEth` (NOTICE: it accepts any slippage), and wrap it to `wstEth` before return the tuple `(wstEthAmount, 0, false)` and the rollup pulls the `wstEth` tokens.
+If the bridge receives `eth` as the input token it will swap it on Curve to get `stEth` (NOTICE: a minimum steth/eth price is passed in the auxdata), and wrap it to `wstEth` before return the tuple `(wstEthAmount, 0, false)` and the rollup pulls the `wstEth` tokens.

 The gas cost E2E for a deposit is ~250K, this is including the transfers to/from the Rollup Processor.